valdezpa09/homio/README.md

 ## **Layout Cards**

 Homio uses a consistent layout across all dashboards powered by custom:layout-card (modified version required – see Setup Requirements).
 The layout file handles page sizing, grid setup, and responsive breakpoints.
+The layout are 'yaml include' files so you wont actually need to edit most of these files.
+You will just have to reference them in one line of code which is much nicer than having to type out the full yaml code for it every single time.

 ### **homio_screen_layout**
 Here’s what’s inside the main screen layout file.
-This is used for each room dasboard.
+This is used for each room dasboard you create,

+**Example**
 ```
 layout:
   grid-template-columns: 1fr